 Presenting and using Powerpoint

 Examine structure of "Ambient Intelligence: A Survey" by Fariba Sadri ACM Computing Surveys 43.4 (2011)

 This will give you some ideas about using subheadings to format a survey of literature paper.

 Mon.
 May 23

 Reading: Zobel Chap.
 14: Giving Presentations.

-People may present as a group, but survey research papers must be individual efforts.
+People may present as a group, but proposals, annotated bibliographies, and survey research papers must be individual efforts.

 Annotated bibliography and proposal are due.